sjstretton/screwed/10-LandAndProperty.md

 ## Why then the boom and bust cycle?

 As the population increases, the demand for housing increases.
 Supply doesn't increase, so we would expect the price to steadily increase.
-Why do we see a boom and bust cycle?
+Why then do we see a boom and bust cycle?

-This is because of 'land price speculation', whereby people buy land in the anticipation that its price will increase.
+This is because of 'land price speculation,' whereby people buy land in the anticipation that its price will increase.
 This is a kind of bet (and a fairly safe one at that).
 When lots of people buy up land because they think the price will go up, it pushes the price up further.
 There is a fixed quantity of land, so supply cannot respond to demand.
-It is very difficult in this environment, for someone to buy a home to live in, because there are plenty of people in the market who simply want land as a way of making money.
+It is very difficult, in this environment, for someone to buy a home to live in, because there are plenty of people in the market who simply want land as a way of making money.
 The price continues to rise until some form of shock occurs, and the value suddenly plummets as people exit the market.
 After some time, the price starts to climb again as speculators' confidence returns, and they again believe that the land price will increase.
 So speculation increases the demand for land and causes prices to increase faster and faster.

-These land price speculators are treating land as a kind of 'investment'.
-However, land is not an investment in the economic sense, because no new product or service is produced.
+These land price speculators are treating land as a kind of 'investment.'
+However, land is not an investment in an economic sense, because no new product or service is produced.
 No improvement is made.
-They simply sit on the land, hoping it will increase in value so they can sell it later or borrow against it.
+They simply sit on their ownership titles to land, hoping it will increase in value so they can sell it or borrow against it somewhat later in time.

-The effect of this sort of speculation for people who want to buy homes to live in, and for renters is obvious.
-The price of homes (on land) go up and up, and so does the cost of renting.
-This is also a loss for the economy generally, as the money is not put into productive investments which benefit the economy, such as new businesses.
+The impact of land speculation on people who want to buy homes to live in and for renters is obvious.
+The price of homes goes up and up, and so does the cost of renting.
+This is also a loss for the economy generally, as money from people's monthly income is spent on rent rather than on other things, which reduces demand for consumer products and hence the jobs involved in producing them.
+And investors' money is not put into productive investments which benefit the economy, such as new businesses; instead, it is tied up in land speculation.

 # 10.3 Fairness and land values